hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 ## Purpose and Context

-There is an initiative to create self-contained State modules (`swirlds-state-api` and `swirlds-state-impl`) that would have minimal dependencies, and specifically, they should not depend on `swirlds-platform-core`.
-Part of this initiative is the implementation of a state lifecycle management mechanism that could be used by both the Consensus Node and the Block Node.
+There is an initiative to create self-contained State modules (`swirlds-state-api` and `swirlds-state-impl`) that have minimal dependencies.
+Specifically, these modules should not depend on `swirlds-platform-core`.
+As part of this initiative, a state lifecycle management mechanism will be implemented for use by both the Consensus Node and the Block Node.

 ### Requirements

-- Add an interface representing state lifecycle management and its implementation.
+- Introduce an interface representing state lifecycle management and its implementation.
-- Update the current State API to be coherent with this State Lifecycle API.
+- Update the current State API to align with the State Lifecycle API.
-- Implement this set of APIs and migrate the existing code to use it.
+- Implement these APIs and migrate existing code to use them.

 ## Design & Architecture

 ### Summary

-The following design details describe a solution for managing the lifecycle of the state object.
+The following design describes a solution for managing the lifecycle of the state object.
 It covers the following aspects:

-- state initialization (loading a snapshot or creating a new state)
+- State initialization (loading a snapshot or creating a new state)
-- maintaining references to the mutable state and the latest immutable state
+- Maintaining references to the mutable state and the latest immutable state
-- restricting mutability to a single state object
+- Restricting mutability to a single state object
-- loading snapshots from the disk
+- Loading snapshots from disk

+## Current State of the Code

 ### Reservation Count Mechanism

+This section provides important context about how state objects are managed in memory.

 The reservation count mechanism ensures that an object is not garbage collected until it is no longer needed.
 This mechanism is implemented using a combination of the `Reservable` and `Releasable` interfaces.